Prepayment energy meter tricks you should know if you pay for your energy in advance

 Prepayment meters are designed to let you manage and control how and when you pay for the energy you use.
 But a major downside is that prepayment tariffs are more expensive than deals available for those on standard meters, meaning your money can run out quickly.
 There are also fewer tariffs and suppliers to choose from.
+But there may be good news on the horizon as the government is expected to bring prepayment energy meter prices in line with those who pay by direct debit.

 If you pay for energy using a prepayment meter, there are steps you can take to minimise how much you spend.